Glenn Torpy: Military career

 From 2001 to 2003 Torpy was Air Officer Commanding No. 1 Group, and also served as the air component commander for Operation Telic (British operations in Iraq).
 He was awarded the Legion of Merit (Degree of Officer) from the United States in "recognition of gallant and distinguished services during coalition operations in Iraq" in 2003.
 He was promoted to air vice marshal on 1 January 2001, and to air marshal on 18 July 2003.

 From 2003 to 2004 Torpy was deputy commander-in-chief at RAF Strike Command.
 On 26 July 2004, he was appointed chief of joint operations at the Permanent Joint Headquarters in Northwood.
 He was appointed Knight Commander of the Order of the Bath in the 2005 New Year Honours.

 With promotion to air chief marshal on 13 April 2006, Torpy became Chief of the Air Staff and an air aide-de-camp to Her Majesty the Queen on 13 April 2006.
 He was appointed Knight Grand Cross of the Order of the Bath in the 2008 Birthday Honours.
 In July 2008, Torpy hosted the RAF's biggest air display in two decades, as a 35 mi procession of aircraft flew past the queen to commemorate the service's 90th anniversary.
 Controversially, in June 2009, he argued for consolidation of all British air power in the hands of the RAF, effectively questioning the future of the Royal Navy's jet aircraft.

 Torpy retired from the RAF in July 2009, and became senior military advisor to BAE Systems.
-He is also Chairman of the Trustees of the RAF Museum and a governor of Haberdashers' Aske's Boys' School.
+He was also Chairman of the Trustees of the RAF Museum and a governor of Haberdashers' Aske's Boys' School.

 Personal life

 Torpy married Christine Jackson in 1977.
-His interests include golf, hill walking, military history and cabinet making.
+His interests include golf, sailing, hill walking, military history and cabinet making.